svind1er/MegabonkRailsBuilderMelon/README.md

 # MegaRails Builder

-A mod for **Megabonk** that adds a dedicated build mode for placing rails with precision.
+A melon mod for **Megabonk** that adds a dedicated build mode for placing rails with precision.
 It includes ghost previews, rotation, flipping, and a freeze mode that stops time and enemy spawns, letting you build without interruptions.

 ---